redhat-openstack/packstack/docs/packstack.rst

 --------------------------

 **CONFIG_STORAGE_HOST**
     (Unsupported!)
-IP address of the server on which to install OpenStack services specific to storage servers such as Image or Block Storage services.
+Server on which to install OpenStack services specific to storage servers such as Image or Block Storage services.

 **CONFIG_SAHARA_HOST**
     (Unsupported!)
-IP address of the server on which to install OpenStack services specific to OpenStack Data Processing (sahara).
+Server on which to install OpenStack services specific to OpenStack Data Processing (sahara).

 Server Prepare Configs
 -----------------------